Pickup choice is an important factor when playing guitar for the identifiable sound for high gain, saturated and aggressive metal.

 If you desire a guitar that can pull off warm and articulate cleans then the passive route would be the best option compared to active pickups as active clean tones are known to sound sterile and lifeless.

-Passive is capable depending on the guitar for producing lush and pristine clean tones adding to the versatility to the guitar.
+Passive is capable depending on the guitar for producing lush and pristine clean tones adding to the versatility of the guitar.

 Keep in mind, however, this is subjective and will come down to personal preference at the end of the day as some players may prefer the active clean tone.